Can You Just Sprinkle Grass Seed on Lawn?

 • Avoid mowing until new grass is 3 inches tall: If you mow too early, you risk tearing up the roots before they’re strong enough.

-These small steps can make a big difference in how well your lawn fills in.
-The better care you give early on, the better the results.
+These small steps can make a big difference in how well your lawn fills in – the better care you give early on, the better the results.

-Mistakes to Avoid when Seeding a Lawn
+Mistakes to Avoid When Seeding a Lawn

 Seeding a lawn can be easy, but a few wrong moves can lead to poor results.
 It’s common to think grass will grow no matter what, but missing even one step can make the whole process fail.
-Avoiding these mistakes can help you get better results with less effort.

 • Skipping soil prep: Without loosening the soil or clearing old grass, the seed won’t take root.